 - Striped LUN: Writes data across multiple physical drives, potentially enhancing performance by distributing I/O requests across the drives.

 - Striped LUN with parity: Spreads data and parity information across three or more physical drives.
-If a physical drive fails, the data can be reconstructed from the data and parity information on the remaining drives.
+If a physical drive fails, the data can be reconstructed from the information on the remaining drives.
 The parity calculation may have an impact on write performance.